learnpoint/learnpoint-site/README.md

 * Put names for controls (links and buttons) in code tags (or backticks if using markdown).
 * Content images (screenshots) should be stored in a folder named _assets next to the page.
+* When painting arrows and indicators on a screenshot, use the orange color FF7B00.